Invitation Letter

 - Your name will appear on the poster as you enter it on the electronic application.
 Be sure to use correct capitalization. (i.e., “John Doe” not “john doe”)

-- You can check back here for schedules and information after being accepted.
+- You can check back here for schedules and information after you have been accepted.

 Acceptance Notification & Music Packet Pick-Up

-- Performers will be accepted via email, sent the second week of September.
+- Performers will be accepted via email and sent in the second week of September.

-- This email will include participation fee payment information.
+- This email will include information on the payment of the participation fee.

 - Schedules and rehearsal information will be available online after acceptance letters are sent out.